netdata/netdata/docs/export/enable-connector.md

 Replace `my_opentsdb_http_instance` with an instance name of your choice, and change the `destination` setting to the IP address or hostname of your OpenTSDB database.

-Restart your Agent with `service netdata restart` to begin exporting to your OpenTSDB database.
-Because the Agent exports metrics as they're collected, you should start seeing data in your external database after only a few seconds.
+Restart your Agent with `sudo systemctl restart netdata` to begin exporting to your OpenTSDB database.
+The Netdata Agent exports metrics _beginning from the time the process starts_, and because it exports as metrics are collected, you should start seeing data in your external database after only a few seconds.

 Any further configuration is optional, based on your needs and the configuration of your OpenTSDB database.
 See the [OpenTSDB connector doc](/exporting/opentsdb/README.md) and [exporting engine